Billy Budd (opera)

 Billy Budd, Op.
-50, is an opera by Benjamin Britten to a libretto by the English novelist E. M. Forster and Eric Crozier, based on the short novel Billy Budd by Herman Melville.
+50, is an opera by Benjamin Britten to a libretto by the novelist E. M. Forster and Eric Crozier, based on the novella Billy Budd by Herman Melville.
 Originally in four acts, the opera received its premiere at the Royal Opera House (ROH), London, on 1 December 1951.
 Britten later revised the work into a two-act opera, with a prologue and an epilogue.
 The revised version received its first performance at the ROH, Covent Garden, London, on 9 January 1964.

 Composition history

 E. M. Forster had an interest in the novella, which he discussed in his Clark lectures at Cambridge University.
 Forster had admired Britten's music since 1937 when he attended a performance of the play The Ascent of F6 (for which Britten wrote incidental music).
 Forster met Britten in October 1942, when he heard Peter Pears and Britten perform Britten's Seven Sonnets of Michelangelo at the National Gallery.
 In 1948, Britten and Forster discussed whether Forster might write an opera libretto.
 They agreed on Billy Budd as a work to be adapted into an opera, with a formal meeting in January 1949 to discuss the project.
 Forster worked with Eric Crozier, a regular Britten collaborator, to write the libretto.
 Scholar Hanna Rochlitz has studied the adaptation and collaboration in detail.

 While Britten was composing the music, the Italian composer Giorgio Federico Ghedini premiered his one-act operatic setting of Billy Budd at the 1949 Venice International Festival.
 This disturbed Britten, but Ghedini's opera gained little notice.

 Britten originally intended the title role for Geraint Evans, who prepared it but withdrew because it lay too high for his voice.
 Britten chose Theodor Uppman to replace him, and Evans sang a different role, that of Mr Flint.